History of Jazz in Timeline

 1992: Miles Davis's Doo-Bop Released Posthumously

 In 1992, Miles Davis's final album, Doo-Bop, was released posthumously.
-This album was notable for its foundation in hip-hop beats and collaborations with producer Easy Mo Bee.
+The album was based on hip-hop beats and featured collaborations with producer Easy Mo Bee, representing an early fusion of jazz and hip-hop.

-In 1993, Guru's Jazzmatazz series began, utilizing jazz musicians during the studio recordings.
+In 1993, Rapper Guru's Jazzmatazz series began, incorporating jazz musicians during the studio recordings.

-In 1994, Herbie Hancock released the album Dis Is da Drum, which reflected his absorption of hip-hop influences.
+In 1994, Herbie Hancock, a former bandmate of Miles Davis, released the album Dis Is da Drum, which absorbed hip-hop influences into his jazz sound.

 In 1998, Lalo Schiffrin released "Jazz Mass in Concert" on Aleph Records.

-In 2000, Mark Gridley's Jazz Styles: History and Analysis referred to a bossa nova bass line as a "Latin bass figure," illustrating a basic understanding of Cuban and Brazilian music among jazz musicians.
+In 2000, Mark Gridley's Jazz Styles: History and Analysis referred to a bossa nova bass line as a "Latin bass figure", demonstrating the basic understanding many jazz musicians had of Cuban and Brazilian music at the time.

 Jazz Styles: History and Analysis (10th Edition)